jpverkamp/blog/content/reviews/books/Various/Fables Universe/Jack of Fables/6 - Jack of Fables, Vol. 6 The Big Book of War.md

 page_count: 128
 series_index: [6, 17]
 ---
 More Jack!
-And this it's the big battle schene in this universe, much like in {{< goodreads book="Fables, Vol. 11: War and Pieces" text=" Fables, Vol. 11: War and Pieces " >}} .
+And this it's the big battle schene in this universe, much like in [[Fables, Vol. 11: War and Pieces]]() .
 Gary (the Pathetic Fallacy) really shines here:

 ![Jack-of-Fables-6-01-Horses](/embeds/books/attachments/jack-of-fables-6-01-horses.jpg)